Our Partners

 Possible messages

-Dear Legislator,
+Dear Representative,

 Please Continue to Oppose the EATS Act

-Dear Legislator,
+Dear Senator,

 Please Oppose EATS/SOB Act Language

-Dear Legislator,
+Dear Senator,

 As your constituent, I urge you to oppose the inclusion of the Save Our Bacon Act (H.R.
-4673), which is a rebranded version of the Ending Agricultural Trade Suppression (EATS) Act, in the Farm Bill.
-Section 12006 of the House Farm Bill would nullify voter-approved state bans on cruel farming practicesas well as undo hundreds of state laws regulating public health and safety.
+4673) or the Food Security and Farm Protection Act (S. 1326) in the Farm Bill, which are both rebranded versions of the Ending Agricultural Trade Suppression (EATS) Act.
+The House Farm Bill includes the Save Our Bacon Act, which would nullify voter-approved state bans on cruel farming practices as well as undo hundreds of state laws regulating public health and safety.
 Overturning these popular, commonsense laws would be an unprecedented overreach of state’s rights that harms billions of farm animals and undermines states’ authority to regulate products sold within their borders.
 It would also disadvantage farmers across the country who have already made investments in more humane animal housing systems to sell into these growing markets and would reduce consumer access to higher-welfare products that align with their compassion for animals.
 We cannot compromise on states’ rights, farmer livelihoods or the welfare of over 10 billion farm animals.
 Federal law should complement state animal protection laws, not prevent them.
 These attempts to invalidate state animal welfare laws are irresponsible and harmful.
-I urge you to fight to remove Section 12006 from the House Farm Bill.
+I urge you to fight to ensure the Save Our Bacon Act, or any other similar language, is not included in the final Farm Bill.